CloudBedrock/cribops-wp-kit/README.md

 # CribOps WP Kit

 A comprehensive WordPress site management and deployment toolkit for agencies.
-Fork of LaunchKit Pro v2.13.2, completely rebuilt with self-hosted infrastructure.
+Orignally Forked from LaunchKit Pro v2.13.2.
+Provides support for plugins and themes, significant changes to files handling to only download selected files and provide more meta details of files from our curated plugins.

+Supports secure, scalable, AWS S3 backed storage of central repository.

 ## Overview